ray-project/ray/doc/source/actors.rst

-  * If you specify resource requirements in an actor class's remote decorator, then the actor will acquire those resources for its entire lifetime (if you do not specify CPU resources together, the default is 0), even if it is not executing any methods.
+  * If you specify resource requirements in an actor class's remote decorator, then the actor will acquire those resources for its entire lifetime (if you do not specify CPU resources, the default is 0), even if it is not executing any methods.
 The actor will not acquire any additional resources when executing methods.
   * If you do not specify any resource requirements in the actor class's remote